KunalLabs/Root-Cart/README.md

 ## Introduction

 E-commerce has become a significant component of the 21st-century economy, with a projected 6.3 trillion USD in worldwide sales by 2024.
-Optimizing the purchase flow is crucial for retaining customers and improving conversions.
-The shopping cart plays a vital role in this experience.
+Optimizing the purchase flow is crucial for retaining customers and improving conversions, and the shopping cart plays a vital role in this experience.

 Root Cart focuses on providing a streamlined and user-friendly shopping experience.
 The cart allows users to: